Rui-San/LAPR2_2023_2024/docs/sprintA/us001/01.requirements-engineering/Readme.md

-# US006 - Create a Task
+# US001 - Register a skill

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As a Human Resources Manager (HRM), I want to register skills that may be appointed to a collaborator.

 ### 1.2.
 Customer Specifications and Clarifications